flatironinstitute/finufft/docs/usage.rst

 As a spreading kernel function, we use a new faster simplification of the Kaiser--Bessel kernel.
 At high requested precisions, like the Kaiser--Bessel, this achieves roughly half the kernel width achievable by a truncated Gaussian.
 Our kernel is exp(-beta.sqrt(1-(2x/W)^2)), where W = nspread is the full kernel width in grid units.
 This (and Kaiser--Bessel) are good approximations to the prolate spheroidal wavefunction of order zero (PSWF), being the functions of given support [-W/2,W/2] whose Fourier transform has minimal L2 norm outside a symmetric interval.
 The PSWF frequency parameter (see [ORZ]) is c = pi.(1-1/2R).W where R is the upsampling parameter (currently R=2.0).

-Known issues and bug reports
-****************************

-- When requestes accuracy is ``1e-14`` or less, it is sometimes not possible to match this, especially when there are a large number of input and/or output points.
-This is believed to be unavoidable round-off error.

-- Currently in Mac OSX, ``make lib`` fails to make the shared object library (.so).

-- The timing of FFTW calls is complicated, depending on whether FFTW_ESTIMATE (the default) or FFTW_MEASURE is used.
-Such issues are known, and discussed in other documentation, eg https://pythonhosted.org/poppy/fft_optimization.html

-- MATLAB, octave and python cannot exceed input or output data sizes of 2^31.

-Also see notes in the ``TODO`` file.

-If you think you have found a bug, please contact Alex Barnett (``abarnett`` at-sign ``flatironinstitute.org``) with FINUFFT in the subject line.
-Include a minimal code which reproduces the bug, along with details about your machine, operating system, compiler, and version of FINUFFT.